cosmos/cosmos/whitepaper.md

 these are vertical scaling solutions that remain limited by the capacity of a single physical machine, lest we sacrifice the property of complete auditability.
-Lightning networks can help scale Bitcoin transaction volume by leaving some transactions off the ledger completely, but are mostly suited for micropayments as significant capital is required to be locked up.
+Lightning networks can help scale Bitcoin transaction volume by leaving some transactions off the ledger completely and is well suited for micropayments and privacy preserving payment rails, but may not be suitable for more generalized scaling needs.

 An ideal solution would be one that allows multiple parallel blockchains to interoperate while retaining their security properties, but this has proven